Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 |Market capitalisation||$3.5 billion|

 Credit Suisse Group share dividends

-While Credit Suisse Group's payout ratio might seem fairly standard, it's worth remembering that Credit Suisse Group may be investing much of the rest of its net profits in future growth.
+While Credit Suisse Group's payout ratio might seem low, this can signify that Credit Suisse Group is investing more in its future growth.

 Have Credit Suisse Group's shares ever split?

 Credit Suisse Group's shares were split on a 1024:1000 basis on 30 April 2013.
 So if you had owned 1000 shares the day before before the split, the next day you'd have owned 1024 shares.
 This wouldn't directly have changed the overall worth of your Credit Suisse Group shares – just the quantity.
 However, indirectly, the new 2.3% lower share price could have impacted the market appetite for Credit Suisse Group shares which in turn could have impacted Credit Suisse Group's share price.

 Over the last 12 months, Credit Suisse Group's shares have ranged in value from as little as $0.82 up to $7.25.
 A popular way to gauge a stock's volatility is its "beta".

 Beta is a measure of a share's volatility in relation to the market.
 The market (NYSE average) beta is 1, while Credit Suisse Group's is 1.1915.
 This would suggest that Credit Suisse Group's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).